English-language learner: ELLs with disabilities

-Enriching the Classroom Environment
+Enriching the classroom environment

-In order to maintain an environment that is beneficial for both the teacher and the student, culture, literature, and other disciplines should be integrated systematically into the instruction.
+To maintain an environment that is beneficial for both the teacher and the student, culture, literature, and other disciplines should be integrated systematically into the instruction.
 Postponing content-area instruction until CLD students gain academic language skills bridges the linguistic achievement gap between the learners and their native-English speaking peers.
-Relating to culture, teachers need to integrate it into the lesson, in order for the students to feel a sense of appreciation and a feeling of self-worth rather than ostracization.
-When working with English language learners, it is suggested that teachers try to understand the cultural background of their students in relation to education.
+Relating to culture, teachers need to integrate it into the lesson, for the students to feel a sense of appreciation and a feeling of self-worth rather than ostracization.
+When working with English-language learners, it is suggested that teachers try to understand the cultural background of their students in relation to education.
 What might be incorrect in English, might be correct in one's native language.
-If this is the case, then the student may transfer information from his/her first language to the second.Students will benefit substantially from the use of literature in instruction, as well.
+If this is the case, then the student may transfer information from their first language to the second.
+Students will benefit substantially from the use of literature in instruction as well.
 "Reading texts that match learner interests and English proficiency provide learners with comprehensible language input—a chance to learn new vocabulary in context and to see the syntax of the language."
-Students can also gain additional motivation and enjoyment from the addition of literature.
-Students also can gain motivation in writing by teachers allowing them to write about culturally relevant topics that allow students to express where they come from and aspects of their culture .By integrating other disciplines into the lesson, it will make the content more significant to the learners and will create higher order thinking skills across the areas.
+Motivation and enjoyment can be reached through the addition of literature and writing that is focused on culturally relevant topics that allow students to express where they come from and aspects of their culture.
+By integrating other disciplines into the lesson, it will make the content more significant to the learners and will create higher order thinking skills across the areas.
 Introducing language in other contexts focuses not only on learning a second language, but using that language as a medium to learn mathematics, science, social studies, or other academic subjects.
 These varying approaches aid ELL students' awareness "that English is not just an object of academic interest nor merely a key to passing an examination; instead, English becomes a real means of interaction and sharing among people".
 Therefore, students will be able to communicate across the curriculum, acquire higher level skills, and be successful in their daily lives.